Deducing interfaces¶

 ).
 As with user-supplied prefixes, ports with names starting with a given prefix will be put in the same subset.

-Step 2. - matching ports with interface signal names¶
+Step 2 - matching ports with interface signal names¶

-Given a subset of ports from a previous step, this step tries to match a regexp from an interface definition YAML for a given interface signal to one of the port names and returns a collection of pairs: RTL port + interface port.
+Given a subset of ports from the previous step, this step tries to match a regexp from an interface definition YAML for a given interface signal to one of the port names and returns a collection of pairs: RTL port + interface port.

 For example, when matching against AXI4, a port named axi_a_arvalid